koalalorenzo/blog/content/posts/202201-speed-matters/index.md

 page, the amount of connections and improve the speed.
 Aiming for something **below 500kb**.

-This blog is entirely generated using [Hugo](https://gohugo.io), so it should be something easy to do.
+This blog is entirely generated using [Hugo](https://gohugo.io).
+Everything is orchestrated using GNU/Make.
+It should be something easy to do.

 [^css-fix]: I am already building
 [SCSS/SASS files into a single CSS file](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/layouts/partials/head.html#L30),